-In the event anyone has to claim under the marine warranty, the powder coater will always want to see documented proof of a routine cleaning and maintenance schedule.
-Cleaning your windows and doors frequently is also protection for the best windows for coastal locations.
+If anyone has to claim under the marine warranty, the powder coater will always want to see documented proof of a routine cleaning and maintenance schedule.
+Cleaning your windows and doors frequently protects the best windows for coastal locations.

-Even the best windows for coastal locations may need a slightly different method of manufacturing in order to quality for the guarantee.
+Even the best windows for coastal locations may need a slightly different method of manufacturing to quality for the guarantee.

 Aluminium is powder coated in bar lengths.
-It is painted first and then it is cut to the required size for making the windows and the doors.
-It is therefore logical that when a saw cuts the painted aluminium bar, it not only leaves exposed edges but a badly maintained saw and blade can also chip the paint itself.
+It is painted first, then cut to the required size for making the windows and the doors.
+It is, therefore, logical that when a saw cuts the painted aluminium bar, it not only leaves exposed edges, but a badly maintained saw and blade can also chip the paint itself.

-In most cases, this might be invisible to the naked eye but it does happen.
+This might be invisible to the naked eye in most cases, but it does happen.
 When the two corners of the window are put together there is a risk after they’re installed, that pollutants can get under the paint finish and corrode the paint and the aluminium beneath.